jumanajouhar/HTML-CSS-Basics/README.md

 # HTML-CSS-Basics
-Basics of HTML &amp; CSS learnt during a Web Development Bootcamp and on my own
+Basics of HTML &amp; CSS learnt during a Web Development Bootcamp and on my own.